kazunori279/bigquery-fluentd-docker-sample/bigquery-dashboard-howto.md

 1. On the Script editor, open `bq_query.gs`.
 Paste the copied URL on the place of `<<PLEASE PUT YOUR SPREADSHEET URL HERE>>`.
 Select `File` - `Save` menu to save the file
 1. Paste Project ID of your Google Cloud Platform project on the place of `<<PLEASE PUT YOUR PROJECT ID HERE>>`.
 Select `File` - `Save` menu to save the file
 1. Select `Resources` - `Advanced Google services` menu and turn on `BigQuery API`
-1. Click `Google Developers Console` link of the dialog.
+1. Click `Google Developers Console` link on the dialog.
 This will show a list of APIs.
-Find `BigQuery API` and click `OFF` button to enable it
+Find `BigQuery API` and click `OFF` button to enable it.
+You will see `BigQuery API` on the `Enabled APIs` list on the top of the page
-1. Close the Console, click OK button of the dialog
+1. Close the Console, click `OK` button of the dialog

 ### Execute a sample query: